burger icon

 This is the part where patience helps.
 Grab your licence, a fresh bill with your name (yep, even if you’re flat-sharing), and a photo of your payment card-blur out most numbers.
 If the first upload’s blurry, you’ll get knocked back-been there.

-• Usual stuff: ID, a bill with your address, and something proving your payment's legit.
+• Usual stuff: ID, a bill with your address, and something proving your payment’s legit.
 If your scans are dodgy, get ready for a round-two upload.
+According to recent feedback, the casino is very strict about document quality, often rejecting scans and requiring photos taken in natural light only.

 Fees & Processing Speed: Here’s the Ugly Truth